Wishful thinking: Representations of environment

 Another common area in which wishful seeing can be observed is through environmental representations.
-Many studies have supported that desire or motivations effect estimates of size, distance, speed, length and slope of environment or target.
+Many studies have supported that desire or motivations affect estimates of size, distance, speed, length and slope of environments or targets.
 For example, people will perceive desired objects as closer.
-Wishful seeing also effects athlete's perception of balls and other equipment.
-For example, softball players who see the ball as bigger hit better and tennis players who return better see the net as lower and the ball as moving slower.
-Distance and slope perception is effected by energy levels; subjects with a heavier load see hills as steeper and distances as farther, targets that are placed uphill compared to flat ground seem farther away, people who are in shape perceive hills as shallower and fatigued runners see hills as steeper.
+Wishful seeing also affects athletes' perception of balls and other equipment.
+For example, softball players who see the ball as bigger, hit better; tennis players who return better, see the net as lower and the ball as moving slower.

+Distance and slope perception is affected by energy levels.
+Subjects with a heavier load see hills as steeper and distances as farther.
+Targets placed uphill seem farther away than those on flat ground.
+Fit people perceive hills as shallower while fatigued runners see hills as steeper.
 This perception is modulated by what has been coined as "efficient energy expenditure."
 In other words, perceived increase in effort (a steeper slope) when physically exhausted, might prompt individuals to rest rather than expend more energy.

-Distance perception is also effected by cognitive dissonance.
-Cognitive dissonance was manipulated by high choice groups which were led to believe they selected wearing a Carmen Miranda outfit to walk across campus versus a low choice group which was told they had to wear the outfit.
+Distance perception is also affected by cognitive dissonance.
+Cognitive dissonance was manipulated by high choice groups which were led to believe they chose to wear a Carmen Miranda outfit to walk across campus versus a low choice group which was told they had to wear the outfit.
 To reduce cognitive dissonance in high choice groups the subjects changed their attitude to match the situation.
 Thus, they perceived their environment in a less extreme way (shorter distance) than low choice groups.
 Similar results followed with a perception of slope test, in which participants were in high and low choice groups to push themselves up a slope on skateboard with only their arms.
 Again, the high choice group perceived the slope as shallower than the low choice in order to reduce cognitive dissonance.
 Both of these studies suggest that intrapsychic motives play a role in perception of environments in order to encourage the perceiver to engage in behaviors that lead them either to acquire a desired object or be able to complete a desired task.